sieteunoseis/cucm_tig_dashboard_ubuntu/README.md

 ### PM2 Commands (Process manager running python scripts)

-PM2 is already set up to run scripts on Cisco's [DevNet 12.5 Collaboration Sandbox](https://devnetsandbox.cisco.com/).
+PM2 is already set up to run scripts against Cisco's [DevNet 12.5 Collaboration Sandbox](https://devnetsandbox.cisco.com/).
 You'll need to delete all the processes and add new ones for your IP addresses.
 I created an Excel spreadsheet to help create the command lines for this step.
 The Jabber Registration example is below.
+All example are set to run every 5 minutes.

 [Excel Helper](https://github.com/sieteunoseis/cucm_tig_dashboard_ubuntu/blob/master/PM2_Helper.xlsx)